mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 You have engaged in the study of magic song and incorporated it into your combat training.
 You gain the following benefits.

-_**Cantrips.**_ You learn two cantrips: _True Strike_ and a Rhythmancy cantrip of your choice.
+_**Cantrips.**_ You learn two cantrips: _True Strike_ and another Bard cantrip of your choice.

-Whenever you gain a Fighter level, you can replace a Rhythmancy cantrip you know with another Rhythmancy cantrip of your choice.
+Whenever you gain a Fighter level, you can replace a Bard cantrip you know with a Bard cantrip of your choice.

-When you reach Fighter level 10, you learn another Rhythmancy cantrip of your choice.
+When you reach Fighter level 10, you learn another Bard cantrip of your choice.

 _**Rhythmancy Points.**_ You gain 2 Rhythmancy Points to spend on casting Rhythmancy spells.

-_**Prepared Spells.**_ Choose two level 1 Rhythmancy spells.
-You always have these spells prepared, and you can cast them using Rhythmancy Points or any spell slots you have.
+_**Prepared Spells.**_ Choose two level 1 Bard spells.
+You always have these spells prepared.

+_**Harmonic Magic.**_ Any Bard spell you have prepared is also considered to be a Rhythmancy spell.

-_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one Rhythmancy spell on your list with another Rhythmancy spell of a level for which you have sufficient Rhythmancy Points.
+_**Changing Your Prepared Spells.**_ Whenever you gain a Fighter level, you can replace one Bard spell on your list with another Bard spell of a level for which you have sufficient Rhythmancy Points to cast.

 _**Instrument Training.**_ You gain Proficiency with a Musical Instrument of your choice.
-You can use such an instrument as a spellcasting focus for any spell you cast using Rhythmancy Points.
+You can use such an instrument as a spellcasting focus for any Rhythmancy spell you cast.
 Additionally, whenever you finish a Long Rest, you can replace this Proficiency with another Musical Instrument of your choice that you possess.

 #### Level 3: Bravado